 For most of my life I’ve been hearing how great the music of Clara Schumann was; in fact, there are some misguided souls who actually think it superior to her husband’s.
 I don’t hear that at all.
 In fact, I find it predictable and largely uninteresting.
 On the other hand, both Fanny Mendelssohn (discussed further below) and Alma Mahler were very fine composers, despite their small output.
 This album, which also includes a terrific cantata called Canto di Penelope by Patrizia Montenaro, does full justice to this unusual and very colorful music.

-Thus we have very, very few historic recordings of Mahler: only one acoustic recording of one of his symphony, the Second by Oskar Fried from 1923, the 1938 live performance of the Ninth by Walter, Stokowski’s historic New York Philharmonic broadcast of the Eighth, and a few straggler recordings from the 1920s and ‘30s (you will see some of those recommended below).
+Thus we have very, very few historic recordings of Mahler: only one acoustic recording of one of his symphonies, the Second by Oskar Fried from 1923 and Eugene Ormandy from 1935, the 1938 live performance of the Ninth by Walter, Stokowski’s historic New York Philharmonic broadcast of the Eighth, and a few straggler recordings from the 1920s and ‘30s (you will see some of those recommended below).
 The two conductors who were the springboard for the Mahler revolution were Leonard Bernstein in America and the much older Jascha Horenstein, another conductor who championed Mahler early on, in England during the later phase of his career.
 Eugene Ormandy, of all people, made the first recording of the reconstructed Tenth Symphony in 1964, yet for decades many committed Mahler conductors like Klaus Tennstedt refused to conduct any completed version of that symphony.
 But within 20 years of the Mahler revolution nearly every conductor of note was on his bandwagon in whole or part, including Riccardo Muti who made a splendid recording of the First Symphony.
 Ironically, most conductors of today are judged as much if not more by their Mahler interpretations than they are for Beethoven or Brahms.

 Anyway, you will see below what my favorite performances are…and in many instances they contradict what the Gramophone and Penguin Guide choices are.
 Why?
 Because they’re looking for features that I’m not, generally some sort of metaphysical “meaning” in the score that frankly eludes me.
 Just give me drama when it’s required and that wonderful touching, aching reaching for something beyond the physical plane when called for, pull the music together and make it sound like a matter of life or death and I’m happy.